LightDestory/AzerothCoreAdmin/README.md

 ## INSTALLATION
+NOTE: These steps are required for locales to properly create the new local tables to store tickets and 'who' information')
 1. Unzip the install archive into your Addons folder
     - (i.e the TrinityAdmin folder is in the Addons folder).
 2. ON THE SERVER -> You may wish to review the security level requirements for certain GM commands.